chungchi300/chungchi300.github.io/source/_posts/it-management/good-auction-sass-we-need.md

 2. Sass - scalable with the number of client, add one more client will only cost little human resource(achieved by single backend + multiple client)
 3. Good Notification&flexible payments procedure
 4. Good China network because deployed to China
+5. Good live reporting - show total sale and sale per table to create better service for big clients(e.g if some table has very high sale, we serve them more wine)
+6. Good reporting and analysis tool to let us who is the good client and consignor and how to cooperate with them to reach maximum sale.

 # Business side